 Most people associate reselling with eBay and Amazon, but it’s also worth considering other marketplaces like Facebook Marketplace, Mercari, and Poshmark.

 Before you start selling, we recommend reading up on seller guidelines for Amazon and eBay to familiarize yourself with basic marketplace rules and regulations.
-We also recommend joining reselling Facebook communities to get real-time advice from other successful resellers.
+We also recommend joining reselling Facebook communities, like the BULQ Community Group, to get real-time advice from other successful resellers.
 And, of course, be sure to check out the BULQ Blog for deep dives on a variety of beginner, intermediate, and advanced reseller topics.